oci-customer-assurance/showoci/step_by_step_howto.md

     python3 showoci.py -ip -ani
 ```

-## 2. How to upgrade showoci from Adi Zohar github
+## 2. How to upgrade or install showoci from Adi Zohar github

 ```
    # run on oci vm